eliotn/p1xt-guide-implementation/thingsILearned.md

+## 6/28/2017
+MongoDB is Very Particular about type of the object as well as the parameter.
+When inputting a custom string for an object parameter you have to create the object and use brackets, as the variable name will be interpreted as a string.
+My first instinct is to use print statements instead of a debugger.

 ## 6/27/2017
 Good managers will support prioritization and that projects are hard to scope.
 Bad managers will simply say get it done.